 - Ice build-up

-Preventing Injury at Cold Storage Facilities
+5 Tips for Preventing Injury at Cold Storage Facilities

 While there are several potentially hazardous conditions found throughout cold storage warehouses, you can ensure the safety and security of your employees and other guests at your cold storage facility by following these safety tips: